rusty-electron/ml_deployment/data-sources.md

   * TensorFlow Serving: it supports only TensorFlow models. see [here](https://www.tensorflow.org/tfx/tutorials/serving/rest_simple)
   * TorchServe: it supports only Pytorch models.
 See [website](https://pytorch.org/serve/)
   * Vertex AI: see list of supported frameworks [here](https://cloud.google.com/vertex-ai/docs/supported-frameworks-list?hl=de).

+### Model Metrics Monitoring

-* Model Metrics Monitoring: As it is not possible to check the output labels for live data, the statistics of input data and output predictions are monitored as a proxy for model performance. [[3]](#References)
+As it is not possible to check the output labels for live data, the statistics of input data and output predictions are monitored as a proxy for model performance. [[3]](#References)

   * AWS SageMaker: Yes, model monitoring is a feature in AWS Sagemaker, see details [here](https://docs.aws.amazon.com/sagemaker/latest/dg/model-monitor.html).
   * Azure ML: Yes, check [here](https://learn.microsoft.com/en-us/azure/machine-learning/concept-model-monitoring?view=azureml-api-2).